Species III / Species: The Awakening – Scream Factory Blu-ray Review

 SPECIES – THE AWAKENING When brilliant college professor Miranda Hollander (Helena Mattsson, American Horror Story) suffers a mysterious blackout and awakens amid the bloody aftermath of a mass slaughter, she turns to her uncle for answers.
 But when he reveals the shocking truth… that she’s only half human, a clone from a hybrid of human and alien DNA, they must flee to Mexico to locate the scientist who created her.
 Soon they find themselves locked in battle with a horde of rampaging, unstoppable hybrids… and time is running out before Miranda will inevitably surrender to the killer instinct that lurks inside her own body!

 It was six years ago that we got the wonderful sequel Species II, which upped the ante on everything: nudity, gore and all-around fun times.
-Species III tries hard to do the same, but fails on so many levels.
-The first offense is the injustice done to Natasha Henstridge’s character Eve.
+Species III tries hard to do the same but fails on so many levels.
+The first offence is the injustice done to Natasha Henstridge’s character Eve.
 The film picks up from the last one (the cat is nowhere to be seen) and Eve has given birth to Patrick’s offspring.
 The random child, who just happened to be hanging out in the ambulance from the last movie takes care of Eve and that my folks is all the screen time she gets.
 A measly 5 minutes or less.
 Okay, I understand we need to move on and not copy the last films, so let’s see where the movie takes us.

 We end up following Dr. Abbot (Robert Knepper), the man who was driving the army truck that carried Eve.
 He takes in the baby and tries to raise it.
 Of course, this is a deadly alien baby we are talking about, which can grow up substantially faster than most children, so we don’t see much of a childhood here.
-Sara, who got her name from Sara Lee cakes (I kid you not), blossoms into the beautifully naked Sunny Mabrey, who’s first instinct is to mate.
+Sara, who got her name from Sara Lee cakes (I kid you not), blossoms into the beautifully naked Sunny Mabrey, whose first instinct is to mate.
 However, we find out she can’t mate with humans, but only with other aliens.
 Lucky for Sara, there is a ton of hybrids running around thanks to that child in the ambulance.
 The hybrids, however, are ill and dying off quickly.
 In comes the super hot Amelia (Amelia Cooke), another alien hybrid who has tracked down Sara and is forcing Dr. Abbot, along with his partner Dean (Robin Dunne), a student of Abbots, to take Sara’s embryos and merge them with the hybrid alien DNA to create a super alien that can, I don’t know, mate more?
 To be honest, the entire plot can be widdled down to the following: see hot alien chick naked, mate with other aliens, insert other hot naked alien chick trying to make the perfect alien.
 The end.

 The problem with Species III is that it goes on for way too long.
 The runtime is a whopping 114 minutes, which is insane!
 There are numerous scenes that should have landed on the cutting room floor.
 This trimming could have brought the runtime down to a more manageable number, which would have helped the movie substantially.
 Unfortunately, we have to wade through scenes after scene of Abbott and Dean talking or Sara wandering around fully clothed, looking for something to mate with.
 Also, don’t get me started on the sub-par CGI at work in this movie.
 There are several instances of video game quality work at play here.
 I will give the people behind the scenes credit in that they tried to keep the CGI to the bare minimum, save for some set pieces, but the CGI we do get is godawful.

-I’ve had time to digest Species III and even with that time, I still can’t recommend the movie, which is strange, as there is a wonderful amount of nudity in the flick, which usually means high ratings right there, but after the last movie, which also had wonderful nudity, but also an actual story that worked and the know how to not give us a movie that was almost two hours long, you can easily see how Species III just ends up failing to impress.
+I’ve had time to digest Species III and even with that time, I still can’t recommend the movie, which is strange, as there is a wonderful amount of nudity in the flick, which usually means high ratings right there, but after the last movie, which also had wonderful nudity, but also an actual story that worked and they know how to not give us a movie that was almost two hours long, you can easily see how Species III just ends up failing to impress.

 Species: The Awakening